handsomefencer/maizzle-compose/README.md

 ## Why use Maizzle Compose?

 Maizzle helps you to write clean and fast email templates using inline styles.
-Ruby on Rails allows you to preview email templates with interpolated ruby Maizzle Compose lets you do both.
+Rails allows you to preview templates with interpolated.
+Maizzle Compose lets you do both.

 ## Getting Started